egillanton/supabase-forum/README.md

 # Supabase Forum

-A demo forum application using Supabase as our backend.
+A personal demo forum application using Supabase as our backend.
+Solely used  as a showcase project on my portfolio website.

 # What is Supabase?